Zirdgal/ZirdCardHelper/README.md

-# ZirdCardHelper
+# Zird School Helper
-A simple website meant for me and my classmates to learn the periodic table slowly but surely!
+A simple website meant for me and my classmates to learn random chemistry topics for now!

 ### NOTE: The website is in Latvian !!!